 You’ll know that you’ve run a good discovery call if you and your prospect are able to create a written sales plan and delineate the next steps.
 If there’s still uncertainty when you hang up the phone, schedule another call to iron out remaining details.

-Next, I'll review the sales discovery process, talk about how to run a discover call, and share a full discovery call template that you should follow for a greater chance of success.
+Next, I'll review the sales discovery process, talk about how to run a discovery call and share a full discovery call template that you should follow for a greater chance of success.

-This process is the first step in the connect phase of the sales process.
+This process is the first step in the connect phase of the sales process — and while it might revolve around teasing pressing and relevant insight out of your prospect, you can't go into it knowing absolutely nothing.

 Research the prospect and their company.

 Spend as much time as you can researching and understanding your prospect’s business.
 Know their vertical, their challenges, and their goals.
-Take a look at their engagement history with your company.
-Did they download a specific resource?
-That will give you a hint of their goals and needs.
+Take a look at their engagement history with your company — how did they demonstrate interest in you?

 This sales meeting playbook can help you target your research efforts.